Itheum/architecture-diagrams/whitepaper.md

 # Abstract
-Itheum is the world's 1st `decentralised data brokerage`.
-The platform transforms your personal data into a highly tradable asset class.
+Itheum is the world's 1st `decentralised data brokerage` platform that transforms your personal data into a highly tradable asset class.
 It provides `Data Creators` and `Data Consumers` with the tools required to "bridge" highly valuable personal data from web2 into web3 and to then trade data with a seamless UX that’s built on top of blockchain technology and decentralised governance.
 We provide the end-to-end platform required for personal data to be made available in web3 for the first time in history and enables many more wonderful and complex real-world use cases to enter the web3 ecosystem.
-Itheum provides the core, cross-chain web3 protocol required to enable personal data ownership, data sovereignty and fair compensation for data usage - and this positions Itheum as the `data platform for the Metaverse`.
+Itheum provides the core, cross-chain web3 protocol required to enable personal data ownership, data sovereignty and fair compensation for data usage - and this positions Itheum as the `data platform for the Web3 and Metaverse Era`.

 **Editor’s Note: This blog is not meant to be investment advice nor a solicitation for acquisition of Itheum's tokens.
 Full Disclaimers are available at the bottom of this document**